A linear model of separation for western boundary currents with bathymetry and stratification: Analysis of the quasi-geostrophic equation

-\begin{remark} In the two regimes described in \cref{lem:characteristic}, the eigenvalues $\mu_j^\pm$ are well-separated.
+\begin{remark} In the two regimes described in \cref{lem:characteristic} and \cref{rem:regime}, the eigenvalues $\mu_j^\pm$ are well-separated.
 In the regime $|\om| \propto \beta^{2/3} \nueff^{1/3}$ and $|\xi| \propto (\beta/\nueff)^{1/3} $, it does not seem obvious to prove that the eigenvalues do not cross, although numerical simulations seem to indicate that they remain simple.
-Since we wish to exclude such pathological situations, we will always assume that one of the two regimes of \cref{lem:characteristic} is satisfied. \end{remark}
+Since we wish to exclude such pathological situations, we will always assume that $\vert\xi\vert $ lies in a compact set (whose size depends on $\varepsilon$). \end{remark}